-5.13 Compliance and verification
+6.14 Compliance and verification

-- 5.13.1 Strict adherence to the provisions of this Code is a condition of employment with the group. - 5.13.2 We aim to create the climate and opportunity for our employees to voice genuine concerns about behaviours or decisions that they perceive to be unethical. - 5.13.3 The group company secretary is responsible for initiating and supervising the investigation of all reports of breaches of this Code and ensuring that appropriate disciplinary action is taken when required. - 5.13.4 The group's auditors may be asked to report on any practice, uncovered in the course of their work, which appears to breach this Code.
+- 6.14.1 Strict compliance with local and national laws and regulations as well as those of the countries in which Denel conducts business including but not limited to arms control, tax, employment shall be adhered to and rigorously monitored. - 6.14.2 Strict adherence to the provisions of this Code is a condition of employment with the group. - 6.14.3 We aim to create the climate and opportunity for our employees to voice genuine concerns about behaviours or decisions that they perceive to be unethical.

+- 6.14.4 The group company secretary is responsible for initiating and supervising the investigation of all reports of breaches of this Code and ensuring that appropriate disciplinary action is taken when required. - 6.14.5 The group's auditors may be asked to report on any practice, uncovered in the course of their work, which appears to breach this Code.